 Young people who go to college often join societies and among them would be political societies.
 Most universities have political societies where you can go and meet with people who have the same interests as you.
 There societies however don't have much say in the bigger scheme of politics.
 If they did have more of a say in the countries government, there might be more of a draw to these groups for young people.
 Getting the youth more involved in our government will draw them to become more interested and believe they can make a change.

 Shadow A Local Politician

-The best way to learn about politics is to shadow someone like a local councillor or a TD or the equivilant in your country.
-If you are a young person who wants to get involved in politics but don't know where to begin, consider going to a local politician and getting some advice or guidance from there and see if they would allow you to shadow them for a week.
+The best way to learn about politics is to shadow someone like a local councillor, an MP or the equivalent in your country.
+If you are a young person who wants to get involved in politics but don't know where to begin, consider going to a local politician and getting some advice or guidance from there and see if they would allow you to shadow them for a week when they are out canvassing for example.
 This will be very beneficial in your run to become a politician.

 We know that party politics isn't for everyone.
 Young voters especially don't believe in the party politics the way we know the older generation did and do.
 For these people remember the option of going as an independant is always available.
 This can allow you to follow your beliefs and do what you believe in rather than following party beliefs.
 Take what you believe in and create your campaign from this.